-* EU funded Research and Innovation following the EU Referendum *
+* EU funded Research, Innovation and Enterprise following the EU Referendum *

 In this section: